kubeslice/kubeslice-controller/README.md

 1. Loading kubeslice-controller image into your kind cluster ([kind](https://kind.sigs.k8s.io/docs/user/quick-start/#loading-an-image-into-your-cluster)).
    If needed, replace `aveshasystems/kubeslice-controller` with your locally built image name in the previous step.

-* Note: If using a named cluster you will need to specify the name of the cluster you wish to load the images into.
+* Note: If you use a named cluster, you must specify the name of the cluster you wish to load the images into.
 See [loading an image into your kind cluster](https://kind.sigs.k8s.io/docs/user/quick-start/#loading-an-image-into-your-cluster).

 ```console
 kind load docker-image aveshasystems/kubeslice-controller --name cluster-name